 This committee usually has twelve to sixteen members.
 See current committee roster.

 The committee operates using two Co-Chairs, and ideally each chair comes on during a different year so that there is always continuity with the previous year.

-The committee will use the ALA Connect space Technology in University Libraries Committee on ALA Connect: Post and find agendas, minutes, and committee happenings.
+The committee will use the ALA Connect space Technology in University Libraries Committee on ALA Connect to post/share agendas, minutes, and yearly reports.

-Please note, only committee members have access to the documentation, and will need to sign in to ALA Connect using your regular ALA web site username and password to access ACRL ULS committee content.
+Please note, only committee members have access to the documentation, and will need to sign in with their regular ALA web site username and password to access committee content.